 - The Minister also takes into consideration any submissions made by the person sought for extradition with respect to why they believe their surrender should not be ordered.

 - If the Minister orders surrender, the person must be surrendered to the requesting state within 45 days unless the time is interrupted by an appeal/judicial review.

 - The individual sought may appeal the decision of the extradition judge and/or apply for judicial review of the Minister's decision to the Court of Appeal in the province where the extradition hearing took place.

 - If the Court of Appeal upholds the decisions of the extradition judge and the Minister, the individual may seek leave to appeal either or both decisions to the Supreme Court of Canada.
 The Supreme Court will only hear appeals that raise issues of public importance.

 Waiver or Consent

 - At any stage in the extradition process a person may waive their rights under the Extradition Act and be immediately removed to the requesting state.
 They may also consent to committal or surrender resulting in a significantly expedited process.

 Extradition to Canada

-The extradition process is also used when Canada requires the extradition of a person to Canada from another country to stand trial or serve a sentence in Canada.
+- The extradition process is also used when Canada requests the extradition of a person to Canada from another country for trial, imposition or service of sentence.

-The foreign country will then go through its own processes in responding to the request.
+- The foreign state will apply its own laws to executing the Canadian request.
 Canadian officials will be advised of the progress of the proceedings.
-Canadian officers will bring back the person to Canada.